Bergepanzer 2

-The Bergepanzer 2 is an armored recovery vehicle based on the Leopard 1 main battle tank, developed in the 1960s and manufactured by Atlas-MaK Maschinenbau for the West German army.
+The Bergepanzer 2 (BPz-2) is an armored recovery vehicle based on the Leopard 1 main battle tank, developed in the 1960s and manufactured by Atlas-MaK Maschinenbau for the West German army.
 It first entered service in 1966 and replaced the earlier Bergepanzer 1.
 Various versions have served in the armed forces of Germany and other countries.
 It was later succeeded by the Bergepanzer 3 "Büffel".